forestryio/forestry.io/hugo/content/careers/software-engineer-2019.md

 ---
 At Forestry, we’re _helping people build a better web_.
 Our **Software Engineer's** mission is to help build a CMS for the next era of the web.
 If you're aligned with our mission, enjoy solving complex problems, and like shipping features with a cross-functional team, this could be the perfect role for you.

-We are looking for an engineer who can have an impact across our stack -from our React front-end to our Rails back-end, with more emphasis on the front-end.
+We are looking for an engineer who can have an impact across our stack -from our React front-end to our Rails back-end, **with more emphasis on the front-end**.
 In depth experience with both frameworks is not required, but the more experience with these or similar frameworks, the better.

 We strive to create a workplace that enables mastery, autonomy, and purpose (from [Daniel Pink's work](https://www.youtube.com/watch?v=KgGhSOAtAyQ)).